If you are unfortunate enough to have been dismissed, your employer should offer you the opportunity to appeal.

 You may also have concerns about the suitability and impartiality of the people involved in the investigation or hearing.

 Your appeal should be considered by someone who wasn’t involved with the original decision.
-They should usually be someone more senior to them in the organisation.
+They should usually be someone more senior to you in the organisation.

 You should be offered a hearing to discuss your appeal.